whalebone/wb-docs/en/hos_overview.rst

 * Security-policy propagation can take up to 4 hours to reach all devices.
 * IPv6 networks may experience incorrect resolutions.
-* 64-bit only – x86 Windows not supported.
+* Windows on ARM and 32-bit Windows are not supported.
 * HOS may experience compatibility issues with different antivirus engines, leading to inconsistent threat detection.
 * Some antivirus software may classify the Home Office Security client as a DNS hijacking or ARP cache poisoning threat.
 However, the client protects users by redirecting their DNS traffic to Whalebone cloud DNS servers, which is a legitimate activity.
 * The GUI application does not start when the Home Office Security client is deployed using an MDM or Active Directory Group Policies.
 DNS traffic protection is not affected.